Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Future Work

 \paragraph{Dimensional algebra under differentiation.} The dimensional algebra is closed under differentiation.
 If $f : \mathbb{R}^{\langle d_1 \rangle} \to \mathbb{R}^{\langle d_2 \rangle}$, where $\langle d \rangle$ denotes the dimensional annotation, then:

 The gradient of a loss function with dimension $\langle \text{loss} \rangle$ with respect to a parameter with dimension $\langle d \rangle$ carries dimension $\langle \text{loss} \cdot d^{-1} \rangle$.
-This property follows from the abelian group structure: differentiation is division in the dimensional algebra, and division is closed in $\mathbb{Z}^n$.
-The inference algorithm of Section~\ref{sec:inference} extends to auto-differentiation graphs without modification: each gradient node inherits a dimension from the chain rule, and dimensional consistency of the full gradient computation is verified by the same Gaussian elimination that verifies the forward pass.
+This property follows from the abelian group structure: differentiation is division in the dimensional algebra at the level of each partial derivative, and division is closed in $\mathbb{Z}^n$.
+The inference algorithm of Section~\ref{sec:inference} extends to auto-differentiation graphs without modification: each gradient node inherits a dimension from the chain rule, and dimensional consistency of the full gradient computation is verified by the same abelian-group unification that verifies the forward pass.